 If there is urgency to provide an accommodation, or the employer has limited time available to discuss the request during the pandemic, some employers may choose to forego the "interactive process" of asking questions and requesting medical information, and grant the employee's request on a temporary basis.
 Employers should be aware that employees' needs for accommodations may change when government restrictions change or are lifted, which may result in an increase in requests for accommodations, particularly short-term accommodations.
 As such, employers "may wish to adapt the interactive process-and devise end dates for the accommodation-to suit changing circumstances based on public health directives."
-The EEOC's guidance notes that employers may choose to place an end date on the accommodation or opt to provide the accommodation "on an interim or trial basis" with an end date, pending receipt of medical documentation.
+The EEOC's guidance notes that employers may choose to place an end date on the accommodation or opt to provide the accommodation.
 Employers must consider employees' requests for extensions, particularly if current government restrictions are extended or expanded.